SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 Namespace: `Skyline.DataMiner.Analytics.GenericInterface`
 Assembly: `SLAnalyticsTypes.dll`

-Represents the row that the custom operator can manipulate.
+Represents a row that a custom operator can manipulate.

 ## Methods